LouisBrunner/dnd-multi-backend/README.md

 Use the minified UMD build in the `dist` folder: [here](dist/ReactDnDMultiBackend.min.js).
 It exports a global `window.ReactDnDMultiBackend` when imported as a `<script>` tag.

+If you want to use the `HTML5toTouch` pipeline, also include [RDMBHTML5toTouch.min.js](dist/RDMBHTML5toTouch.min.js).
+It exports a global `window.RDMBHTML5toTouch` when imported as a `<script>` tag.
-This file also includes the `HTML5toTouch` pipeline.
+This file also includes the `HTML5` and `Touch` backends, so no need to include them as well.

 ## Usage